suheyl-code/javascript/README.md

 # javascript
 My JS practice Sheet.

-Some are from Eloquent Javascript 2018 Book, others are from various video tutorials.
+Some are from Eloquent Javascript 2018 Book, others from various video tutorials.